 12 CURIOSITIES THAT WILL SURPRISE YOU WHEN TRAVELING THROUGH THE YUCATAN PENINSULA

 I was born in Barcelona and came to these directions in 2007.
 This is the list of several of the curiosities that have surprised us and other friends who come here on a trip.
 I have collected them in a list that I am adding as I remember.
 Traveling is excellent to join with other cultures, even to the point of making your own dance.

 We have adapted to several of them, and that at first they surprised us.

 1- THEY CHANGE YOUR NAME THE SECOND YOU KNOW

-"Hi, I'm Sandra" "Hi Sandrita, how are you doing?" they instantly change it to you, and it's something that surprised me a lot.
-The issue is that even in formal situations such as a visit to the doctor, the doctor changes your name at once, now I'm more than used to it, and I like it: in Mexico I'm often Sandrita 😊
+«Hello, I'm Sandra» «Hello Sandrita, how are you doing?» They instantly change it for you, and it is something that surprised me a lot.
+The thing is that even in formal situations like a visit to the doctor, the doctor changes your name at once.
+Now I'm more than used to it, and I like it: in Mexico I'm often Sandrita?

 2- THE UMBRELLA IS NOT USED FOR THE RAIN

 Most of the times you see someone with an open umbrella, they will be protecting themselves from the sun.
 The rains are so strong and concentrated that the solution is to take shelter somewhere and let the downpour pass.
 Sure we take out the umbrella for the rain sometimes, but it's almost always for the sun.
 A typical image of these lands are women walking under an umbrella in full sun.